Middle-aged woman with a cup in her hand

 Wear protection

-Many women turn to period liners or pads because they are familiar and may still be kept around the house.
+Many women use period liners or pads because they are familiar and may still be kept around the house.
 However, bladder leaks are different from periods, and period liners may not be enough.
-Always Discreet Liners and Pads are made just for bladder leaks – they keep you dry and fresh all day, while staying thin and comfortable, so no one would know.
-They are also wrapped in feminine wrappers so you can stash them discreetly in your handbag and easily dispose of them.
+Always Discreet Liners and Pads are made just for bladder leaks – they keep you dry and fresh all day, while staying thin and comfortable.
+You can also try it out Always Discreet Pants.